technology-toolbox/website/content/blog/jjameson/2012/02/18/using-microsoft-excel-to-open-numerous-web-pages.md

 ---
-title: "Using Microsoft Excel to open numerous Web pages"
+title: Using Microsoft Excel to open numerous Web pages
 date: 2012-02-18T23:44:52-07:00
 excerpt:
-  "Think you can just add a HYPERLINK column in Excel and easily open dozens of Web pages at a time?
-Think again."
+  Think you can just add a HYPERLINK column in Excel and easily open dozens of Web pages at a time?
+Think again.
 aliases:
   [
     "/blog/jjameson/archive/2012/02/18/using-microsoft-excel-to-open-numerous-web-pages.aspx",